 What we are doing Newcastle Station precinct

+The activation follows the 2016 Ideas Festival community engagement program, when we asked you for your thoughts on the future of the precinct.
 We received more than 1,500 comments, consisting of 146 unique ideas.
 Through a rigorous process involving stakeholder and community groups, four ideas were most supported - eateries, an outdoor piazza, an active art space and cinema under the stars.

 Read more about the Ideas Festival in the Outcomes Report.

-In the meantime, we are undertaking restoration and maintenance works at Newcastle Station to pave the way for the temporary activation of the site.
+We are undertaking restoration and maintenance works at Newcastle Station to pave the way for the temporary activation of the site.
 The works include opening up the station to Scott Street as it was in the past, filling the areas between the platforms, repairing damaged doors and windows, and opening up spaces on the ground floor.